Camillo Boito: Biography

+Training and architectural career

 Boito was born in Rome, the son of an Italian painter of miniatures.
 His mother was of Polish ancestry.
-He studied in Padua and then architecture at the Accademia di Belle Arti di Venezia (School of Fine Arts) in Venice.
-During his time there, he was influenced by Selvatico Estense, an architect who championed the study of medieval art in Italy.
-He taught architecture at the Venice School of Fine Arts until 1856 when he moved to Tuscany.
+He entered the Accademia di Belle Arti in Venice in 1850 and won a prize there in 1852.
+During his time there, he was influenced by Pietro Selvatico Estense, an architect who championed the study of medieval art in Italy.

-His agitation against the Austrian domination of Venice pressured him to leave, despite his position as adjunct professor at the Academy.
-In Florence he begins to write for the journal lo Spettatore edited by Celestino Bianchi.
+In 1852 he was awarded a prize by the Accademia di Belle Arti.
+In 1854 he entered the Studio Matematico at the University of Padua, and in 1855 he qualified as a professional architect.
+In 1856 he began teaching at the Accademia in Venice, but his agitation against the Austrian domination pressured him to leave leave Venice and move to Tuscany.
+In Florence he began to write for the journal lo Spettatore edited by Celestino Bianchi.

-In 1860, he was named professor of Superior Architecture at the Brera Academy in Milan.
-In Milan, he published for a number of journals, including Politecnico, Perseveranza, and Nuova Antologia.
+Around this time he also became involved with cultural and social circles in Milan.
+His mother, who was Polish, and his brother, the librettist and composer Arrigo Boito (1842–1918), moved there in 1854 in order for Arrigo to attend Milan Conservatory, and in 1855 Camillo exhibited some of his designs at the Brera Academy.
+He also began publishing articles in such Milanese journals as Politecnico, Nuova Antologia and Crepuscolo.
+In November 1860 he was appointed Professor of Higher Architecture at the Brera Academy, where he taught until 1908.

+Among the many artistic associations with which Boito became involved in Milan was the Scapigliatura movement, which sought to revitalize and reform the arts, especially literature.
+Under the influence of the movement he wrote many short stories, published as Storielle vane (Milan, 1876) and Senso: Nuove storielle vane (Milan, 1883).

+Boito’s first works as an architect in Lombardy were the chapels (1865) forming the perimeter of the cemetery at Gallarate, where he also built the Ponti Mausoleum.
+These reflect the influence of central Europe, which he visited during the trips he made to his mother’s native Poland.
+He continued to have links with the Veneto region, however: in 1873 he won the competition for the Palazzo delle Debite in Padua.

 During his extensive work restoring ancient buildings, he tried to reconcile the conflicting views of his contemporaries on architectural restoration, notably those of Eugène Viollet-le-Duc and John Ruskin.
 This reconciliation of ideas was presented at the III Conference of Architects and Civil Engineers of Rome in 1883 in a document later to be known as the "Prima Carta del Restauro" or the Charter of Restoration.
 This inaugural charter provided a set of principles for the restoration and conservation of monuments.
 In his 1893 set of dialogues on historic monuments, he develops this into eight points to be taken into consideration in the restoration of historical monuments: